LuxImagingAI/URT/README.md

 # Changelog
 Only the last version updates are indicated here.
 The full changelog can be found in the CHANGELOG.md.

+## [2.0.5] - 2024.09.15
+### Changed
+- Bugfix: replaced shutil.rename by explicit copy and removal to avoid problems with distributed filesystems

 ## [2.0.4] - 2024.08.02
 ### Added
 - Credentials.yaml is automatically generated if none exists